-Our next meeting will take place February 25th, at 6:30.
+Our next meeting will take place February 26th, at 6:30.
 Please use the Balsam Street entrance.
 Our co-chairs, Mrs. Courchesne and Mr. Fernandez will be taking any agenda items for our next meeting.
-At our last meeting, items that were discussed include, the construction update, signage, front entrance, playground design, student safety (doors not locked, buzzer system still not operational and cameras not up at the doors), school year calendar, Principal profile, reviewed the School Improvement plan, welcoming/seating area at the front of the school, request for school yard plans from the Board.
+At our last meeting, items that were discussed include, signage, playground design and timelines, school year calendar, Principal profile, reviewed the School Improvement plan, school survey results, welcoming/seating area at the front of the school, request for school yard plans from the Board.

-For our next meeting, we will continue to discuss items from the last meeting and bring up the following items; signage in and out of the school, construction timelines (Letter to the Director), budget consultation, fundraising (pizza kits, receipt books), welcoming environment, mental health and parent engagement.
+For our next meeting, we will continue to discuss items from the last meeting and bring up the following items; JK numbers, fundraising (pizza/pita/milk)/on-line banking, playground (Letter to the Director), budget consultation, survey results, welcoming environment, mental health and parent engagement.